 There are two programs offering education assistance to survivors and dependents of veterans:

-The Fry Scholarship is available for children and spouses of Service members who died in the line of duty after September 10, 2001.
+- The Fry Scholarship is available for children and spouses of service members who died in the line of duty on or after September 11, 2001.
 For more information, go to www.va.gov/education/survivor-dependent-benefits/fry-scholarship/.

 In addition, spouses of currently deployed or recently returned veterans can receive job search assistance from WorkSource Oregon staff with additional assistance from Local Veteran Employment Representatives and Disabled Veteran Outreach specialists.
 Get started by visiting www.oregon.gov/employ/jobseekers/ and clicking on “Veterans.”

 Source: United States Department of Veteran’s Affairs and WorkSource Oregon Employment Department.